BBC-Data-Unit/Liquidations_rise/README.md

 - Nathan Emerson, CEO of estate agents' regulatory body Propertymark.

 ## Partner usage
 The story appeared on the UK BBC News homepage as well as regional radio bulletins across the UK.
-It was also used by more than 20 outlets in our wider partner network, including the following:
+The Shared Data Unit also makes data journalism available to news organisations across the media industry, as part of a partnership between the BBC and the News Media Association.
+It was used by more than 20 outlets in our wider partner network, including the following:

 - My Local Lincolnshire: [Navigating tough times: Lincolnshire's insolvency figures on the rise](https://mylocal.co.uk/lincolnshire/feed/navigating-tough-times-lincolnshire-s-insolvency-figures-on-the-rise/76369) 13 June, 2023.
 - Suffolk News: [Suffolk sees a 40 per cent rise in company insolvencies](https://www.suffolknews.co.uk/bury-st-edmunds/news/suffolk-sees-40-per-cent-rise-in-company-insolvencies-9316654/)  13 June 2023.